 Breakfasts and dinners are taken at the hotel, and lunches are picnics provided by the hotel.

-Autumn sees a spectacular migration of waders and wildfowl to the wetlands and grasslands of north west England.
+Autumn sees a spectacular migration of waders and wildfowl to the coastal and freshwater wetlands of north west England.
+Following them closely are migrant raptors, including peregrines, merlins and hen harriers.

 - Pink-footed goose